 What Low-Pitch Roof Products Are Available?

-There are a number of products on the market that are suitable for low-pitch roofs.
+There are several products on the market that are suitable for low-pitch roofs.
 Options available from Marley include clay and concrete tiles and cedar shingles and shakes.

 Of course, the minimum pitch will depend on each type of roof tile - specifically on its design and materials.
-So we’ve provided an overview of the low-pitch roofing products that we offer:
+We’ve provided an overview of the low-pitch roofing products that we offer: